-However, such ``Gaussianization'' hides the existing stochastic structure of the model updates; this increases the marginal per-element entropy of the vector subjected to quantization, and hence the expected bitrate (recall that a Gaussian is the maximum-entropy distribution for a given variance).
-Figure~\ref{so-fedadam-rotations} illustrates that applying the Hadamard or DFT structured random rotation before quantization results in a worse entropy--distortion frontier than if quantization is applied in the original coordinate space.
-Even using a random, but fixed rotation, i.e., just bringing the updates into a different coordinate system, produces higher entropy marginal distributions, indicating that $u_t^k$ already is in a suitable coordinate system for compression (Figure~\ref{rotation-histogram}).
+This can hide the existing structure of the model updates; it increases the per-coordinate entropy, and hence the expected bitrate (recall that a Gaussian is the max-entropy distribution for a given variance).
+Figure~\ref{so-fedadam-rotations} shows that applying a random Hadamard or DFT rotation before quantization results in a worse entropy--distortion frontier than if quantization is applied in the original coordinate space.
+Even using a random rotation fixed throughout training produces higher entropy marginal distributions, indicating that $u_t^k$ is already in a suitable coordinate system for compression (Figure~\ref{rotation-histogram}).

-With additional results in Appendix~\ref{appendix:rotations}, we find that for both Stack Overflow tasks and the EMNIST character recognition task, the entropy--distortion frontier is significantly better in the original space than after applying random rotations.
-The frontier is only slightly better for the CIFAR-100 task and ResNet-18 model.
-The reason is that the client updates on this task are not as sparse as for the other tasks; the sparsity is observed primarily in the last layers, as the artificial data split is done in such a way that no client's data contains all possible classes of images.
+As we show in Appendix~\ref{appendix:rotations}, for Stack Overflow and EMNIST tasks, the entropy--distortion frontier is significantly better in the original space than after applying random rotations.
+The frontier is only slightly better for the CIFAR-100 task.
+This intuitively makes sense, as the CIFAR-100 client updates are not as sparse as in other tasks; the sparsity is observed primarily in the output, as nearly all clients only have a fraction of the possible image labels.

-\paragraph{Ablation: Normalization.} It is common in distributed training compression methods \citep[e.g.,][]{alistarh2017qsgd, vargaftik2021drive} to scale each client update to the same vector magnitude $\|u_t^k\|$ before a lossy compression operator is applied, which is equivalent to choosing a magnitude-dependent per-client $\Delta_t^k$.
+\textbf{Ablation: Normalization. }Compression methods designed for DT such as \qsgd or \drive \citep{alistarh2017qsgd, vargaftik2021drive} often scale each client update to have the same vector magnitude $\|u_t^k\|$ before applying compression.
+This is equivalent to choosing a magnitude-dependent per-client $\Delta_t^k$.
 However, as we show in Section~\ref{rd-theory}, each client should quantize their update to the same fidelity, since other choices lead to an inferior global rate--distortion trade-off.
 This is the key differentiator between \qsgd and our method.